austinsonger/Security-Program/SECURITY-PROGRAM/Program/security-architecture-and-operating-model.md

 Prevail Health policy requires that:

-(a) <Organization>'s security program and operations should be designed and implemented with the following objectives and best practices:
+(a) `{{Organization}}`'s security program and operations should be designed and implemented with the following objectives and best practices:

 - data-centric, cloud-first
 - assume compromise therefore never trust, always verify